kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/graphql/resolver.md

   }
 ```

-TODO is this where the information about stitching should go??
-Or, should we have the stitching explanation elsewhere (either leave it on this page at the bottom or move it somewhere else) and just link to it from here?
+**QUESTION is this where the information about stitching should go?** Or, should we have the stitching explanation elsewhere (either leave it on this page at the bottom or move it somewhere else) and just link to it from here?

 ### Sample GraphQL API